yaotong2016/datascience-exam/README.md

 #### 3.2 Setup Jupyter

-**Note**: for those not familiar with Jupyter notebook,
+**Note**: for those not familiar with Jupyter notebook, please view the *Welcome to ...* intro noteboooks included in file listing.
+Also, you can review the [Notebook Basics tutorial](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb).

-1. Select a language kernel of your choice (you can choose between Scala, R, Haskell, Python 2 or 3, Julia or even Bash)
+After opening your notebook, you'll need to select a language kernel of your choice, (you can choose between Scala, R, Haskell, Python 2 or 3, Julia or even Bash).

-	- from menubar, select * Kernel > Change Kernel > <your language>*
+- from menubar of the opened notebook, select * Kernel > Change Kernel > <your language>*

-2. Read t

 ### 4. Solve TWO problems, one from each section.